Chapter 22:

 Until Vivian pointed them out to me, I couldn’t see the stars as anything other than beautiful diamonds arranged over black velvet in random patterns.

-Each star was like a carefully arranged jewel on a grand black dress, and though to the casual observer’s eye it might appear like a random pattern, it was actually arranged in just the right way for faint images to emerge and liven it up.
+However, with each constellation she pointed out, I began to see the craftsmanship in the sky.
+Each star was like a carefully arranged jewel on a grand black dress, and though to the casual observer’s eye it might have appeared like a random pattern, it was actually arranged in just the right way for faint images to emerge.

 “Humans.
 Always obsessed with looking up for beauty.”
 He shook his head.
 “Tomorrow night, I’ll show the two of you some really beautiful things that, right now, you’re completely oblivious–”